Free Courses: Trucking Mastery with Kevin Rutherford. REGISTER NOW

 7. Make sure Droolius Caesar is secure.

 Do you travel with a dog?
 The first thing to do once you get parked is to put them in a secure dog carrier, especially if they’re aggressive or skittish.
-Not only does this help the inspector do their job, it keeps your dog safe from traffic while you’re hunched over your paperwork.
+Not only does this help the inspector do their job, it keeps your dog safe from traffic while you’re hunched over your paperwork and talking to the DOT inspector.

 8. Admit to any known problems.